 - For the “Certified” status (certificates of type ‘EXP‘ or ‘PEX‘), use the Action of ‘Edit‘ (pen icon) to open the certificate, and view the Check Print Settings dialog box.

 - From the Print Cert button choose Align-n-Print (play safe).
 This is because we want to check FIRST if your print setting is correctly aligned, for printing the certificate information, on the pre-printed blank certificate paper, which you’d pre-purchased from the Chamber.

 - Once the Align-n-Print pop-up appears, follow the Print Guidance instructions (click the ‘i‘ information icon if there are no instructions show):

-- The Certificate Status is then changed to ‘PRINTED‘
+- Status of the Certificate then will be changed to ‘PRINTED‘.